LIST OF PEOPLE:A

 -

-Son of Nedebeus; brother of Hezekiah III; name means "Gift of the Lord"
+Son of Nedebeus; brother of Hezekiah III

 -